devops-coop/ansible-minecraft/README.rst

 ansible-minecraft
 =================

+** This is a fork from the https://github.com/devops-coop/ansible-minecraft/ Project, thanks for the basement!!!**

 |Install from Ansible Galaxy| |Travis CI build status| |Chat on gitter.im|

 This role installs `Minecraft <https://minecraft.net/>`__ or `Spigot <https://www.spigotmc.org/>`__ and configures it to run under `systemd <https://wiki.freedesktop.org/www/Software/systemd/>`__ or `Supervisor <http://supervisord.org/>`__.